AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cues/using-a-cue.md

 -------------------------------

-You can turn off individual fixtures or certain attributes of them using the **Off** menu.
+You can turn off individual fixtures or certain attributes of them using the <strong>Off</strong> menu.
 This will cause the attributes/fixtures to release to their previous state before the playback was fired.

 Press <Keys.HardKey>Off</Keys.HardKey> button followed by a playback to open the \'Off Playback